Myofascial Components of Head, Neck, and Shoulder Pain (Live)

 • Slow down, focus your attention, be more effective with less effort

-This workshop explores the Responsibility Center, focusing on the scapulae, shoulder girdle, brachial plexus, cervical ligaments and mandible.
-This is a multi-disciplinary approach to chronic pain.
-We will use orthopedic assessments, passive and active fascial stretching, muscle energy techniques, hydrotherapies, and cross fiber friction to help identify and eliminate pain and dysfunction.
+This workshop will offer a multi-disciplinary approach to treating chronic pain, targeting the upper body region – the Responsibility Center.
+We will explore orthopedic assessments, fascial stretching, and hydrotherapies, as well as myofascial and muscle energy techniques to help identify and eliminate pain and dysfunction.
 You will have the opportunity to dialogue about your own specific client needs and learn self-care strategies to help clients maintain pain free movement.
-We will review current findings from the Fascia Research Congress while exploring the unique nature of the connective tissues!
+We will investigate the unique nature of connective tissue and review current findings from the Fascia Research Congress.

 This class is designed to help you pinpoint problem areas quickly, devise strategies to eliminate pain, and work collaboratively with your client.
 You will receive lots of bodywork, learn new ways to handle clients with chronic pain, and reconnect with fellow massage therapists.
 You will leave this class with new skills and confidence in helping your clients be pain free!